ATI RN VATI Comprehensive Predictor

 Explanation

-A nurse in the emergency department is providing discharge teaching to a client who has a sprained ankle.
-Which of the following should the nurse include in the teaching?
+A nurse is caring for a toddler who has respiratory syncytial virus.
+Which of the following actions should the nurse plan to take?

 Explanation